mimita3635/git_mining/README.md

     - To run on Unix-like OS:

 	        $ java -jar git-mining.jar
-- The project can also be build using maven and adding the following-
+- The project can also be build by importing in eclipse as maven project.
+And adding the dependencies in pom.xml file.

 #### Working Procedure

 - The program starts by asking the user for url of the git repository to be mined in valid format.
 After getting the git repository url the program clones the repository to the folder where the jar file is installed, using the repository name as the created folder name.
-- After acquiring the repository, the program then creates a Logfile containing diffs between all the consecutive commits in ascending order of time.
+- When acquiring the repository is finished, the program then creates a Logfile.txt containing diffs between all the consecutive commits in ascending order of time.
--  From the Logfile, the program then matches each line for changed method signature.
-And if such methods are found, it is saved in a data structure containing commit SHA-1 and old and new method signature.
+-  From the Log file, the program then tries to match deleted and added lines of each commit for changed method signature using regular expression.
+And if such methods are found, it is saved in a data structure containing fields commit SHA-1 and old and new method signature.
+-  The program might get stuck while matching a regular expression, due to [catastrophic backtracking].
+In this cases, the program throws an exception for that specific input line and continues processing the next lines.
-- After finishing parsing, the file outputs a csv file with old and new method signatures and associated commit-id.
+- After finishing parsing, the file outputs a csv file, method-diff.csv with old and new method signatures and associated commit-id.

 #### Assumption

 - Method names aren't changed between commits, only parameters are added to the existing methods.
+- Method names declarations are simple, they do not have annotations, or generic types in angular brackets.
 #### Limitations
 - The program doesn't handle if parameters are deleted from a method, or parameter types are changed keeping the number of parameters same.
 For example the program doesn't handle te following cases.
     - *Old Signature* void foo(int a, in b)